dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 var_dump(new Foo()); // bar is NULL
 ```

+But in Go a string value can only be a string:

 ```go
 type Foo struct {
     Bar string
 }
 fmt.Printf("%#v", Foo{}) // Bar is empty string
 ```

+Unless it is a pointer, in which case it can also be `Nil` as all pointers can
+be `Nil` - but of course then you have to be careful to avoid NULL pointer errors!

 > If you are using a relational database you will likely soon encounter the
 > **joy** of mapping [nullable database fields to structs in Go](https://ente.io/blog/tech/go-nulls-and-sql/)